Launchmetrics/github-action-slack-notify-build/README.md

 ### `status`

-**Required** when posting a message.
-The status to show for the action, e.g. `STARTED` or `FAILED`.
+**Required** when posting a new message.
+The status to show for the action, e.g. `SUCCESS`, `STARTED` or `FAILED`.
 If no status is passed when updating the message, it will maintain the current one.

 ### `channel`